 Polio Australia is committed to standardising quality polio information and services across Australia for polio survivors.
-Polio Australia estimates that there are 400,000 polio survivors living in Australia who are now experiencing the Late Effects of Polio (LEoP).
+Polio Australia estimates that there are thousands of polio survivors living in Australia who are now experiencing the Late Effects of Polio (LEoP).
 Most are now ageing as they contracted polio during the western-world epidemics of the first half of the 20th century.
 Polio Australia commenced 10 years ago to provide a national focus, and represents the state-based Polio Networks, which were all established in Australia in the late 1980’s.
 As such, most of the information on the LEoP has been developed with older Australian or European polio survivors in mind.

 However, Australia has also become home to younger, migrant polio survivors.
 We have found that younger polio survivors are currently not connecting with either Polio Australia or the state Polio Networks, so are not accessing our information on the LEoP, and how best to manage the condition into the future.
 Polio Australia is committed to supporting younger polio survivors, and are eager to build a community of ‘Next Generation’ Polio Survivors.

 If you are a polio survivor, living in Australia, born 1975 onwards, we recommend doing the following things: